 This is second post in the online reputation management series, you can read the first part here.

-According to Alexa’s top 500 sites on the web list, Wikipedia is fifth most visited website in the world, as such it is very powerful for online reputation management (also knows as ORM).
+According to Alexa’s top 500 sites on the web list, Wikipedia is fifth most visited website in the world, as such it is very powerful for online reputation management (also known as ORM).
 The fact that Wikipedia shows up on first page of Google for 99% of searches, highlights how important it is for search results.
 Lets deal with some of the scenarios when it comes to starting an article on Wikipedia.

 Scenario 1: My online reputation is bad, I don’t have a Wikipedia page yet, should i create one?
 (Bad reputation / info is mentioned in newspapers and other reputable sources.)